-An esteemed correspondent writes us from Louisville, Ky.: "If Judge Edmonds, a classical scholar, an able jurist, a profound thinker, was deceived, pray tell me who can hope to escape deception?"
-The question arose from some remarks in a recent number of our Journal, in which the supposed message from Swedenborg through Judge Edmonds and Dr. Dexter, were referred to us as of doubtful genuineness as to imputed origin.
-That Judge Edmonds, in his medial capacity, should be deceived, like other mediums, is not at all surprising, notwithstanding his "classical scholarship" and his "ability as a jurist."
+An esteemed correspondent writes us from Louisville, Ky .: "If Judge-Edmonds, a classical scholar, an able jurist, a profound thinker, was deceived, pray tell me who can hope to escape deception?"
+The question arese from some remarks in a recent number of our Journal, in which the supposed message from Swedenborg through Judge Edmonds and Dr. Dexter, were referred to us as of doubtful genuineness as to imputed origin.
+That Judge Edmards, in his medial capacity, should be deceived, like other mediums, is not at all surprising, notwithstanding his "classical scholarship"! and his "ability as a jurist."
 In the peculiar psychical state, to which he surrendered himself, he simply mistook thoughts of his own for those of Swedenborg.

-Our correspondent says: "The essays in question are equal to anything that Swedenborg wrote while in the flesh, and if the two are not in accord it is reasonable to suppose that he has made some changes mentally as well as physically."
-This opinion differs from that of nearly all persons familiar with the very voluminous writings of Swedenborg; for such find nothing in the spirit-communications referred to that they recognize as characteristic of the style and tone of thought of the great Swedish seer.
-The burden of proof surely does not rest on those who question the authenticity of the communications, but on those who assert it.
-If Swedenborg had wished to give one strong proof of identity, he would probably have written in the same form of Latin in which he wrote nearly all his the writings may be to him genuine and profitable.
-It would take the leisure of a life-time to read and digest all the writings of Swedenborg; but so far as we are acquainted with them we cannot recognize his spirit in the communications under his name, given by Edmonds and Dexter.
+Our correspondent says: "The essays in question are equal to anything that Swedenborg wrote while in the flesh, and if the two are not in accord it is reasonable to suppose that he has made some changes mentally as well as physically." .
+This opinion differs from that of nearly all persons familiar with the very voluminous writings of Swedenborg; for such find nothing in the spirit-communications referred to that they recognize as characteristic of the style and tone of thought of the great Swedish the writings may be to him genuine and profitable.
+It would take the leisure of a life-time to read and digest all the writings of Swedenborg: but so far as we are acquainted with them we cannot recognize his spirit in the communications under his name, given by Edmonds and Dexter.